Josef Anton Hafner

-Josef Anton Hafner (15 August 1709, Türkheim - 1756, Türkheim) was a German decorative painter.
+Josef Anton Hafner (15 August 1709 in Türkheim – 1756 in Türkheim) was a German decorative painter.

 Life and work

 He was the son of a tailor, and probably studied in Augsburg with Johann Georg Bergmüller, who was also from Türkheim.
 His earliest attributed work is an altarpiece in Lindenberg im Allgäu, depicting Saint George.
 Records show that, in 1732, he was paid for several works at the Church of Saint Magnus in Rammingen, including some that are now lost.